 The Department of Health of the Ministry of the German-speaking Community may collect and use personal data on health, in application of said Decree and the Act of 8 December 1992 on the protection of privacy in relation to the processing of personal data.

-The decree of June 1, 2004 also called the Health Promotion Board into being, made up of health sector representatives, consumer protection, health care funds and Kaleido East Belgium (Center for the Healthy Development of Children and Youth).
-Representatives of the government and the Ministries belong to the advisory council in an advisory capacity.
-The term of office is four years.
+The Decree of 01 June 2004 also called the Advisory Board for Health Promotion into being, made up of health sector representatives, Consumer Protection Center (Verbraucherschutzzentrale, VSZ), health care funds and the Center for the Healthy Development of Children and Young People Kaleido (Kaleido Ostbelgien).
+Representatives of the government and the Ministries belong to the Advisory Board in an advisory capacity.
+The term of office is four years and can be renewed.

-The Health Promotion Board advises the government on issues of health promotion on its own Initiative or on their request.
-Also on its own initiative or at the request of the government, the Advisory Council can develop proposals for the implementation of the health promotion concept mentioned in the Decree and act as a link between actors in health promotion.
-The government must submit to the advisory council all drafts of preliminary declarations and rule-taking in the field of health promotion as well as the preliminary drafts adopting the concept of its thematic priorities.
+The Advisory Board on Health Promotion advises the government on issues of health promotion on its own initiative or on their request.
+Also on its own initiative or at the request of the government, the Advisory Board can develop proposals for the implementation of the Concept on Health Promotion of 2017 (Konzept zur Gesundheitsförderung von 2017) mentioned in the Decree and act as a link between actors in health promotion.
+The government must submit to the Advisory Board all drafts of preliminary declarations and rule-taking in the field of health promotion as well as the preliminary drafts adopting the concept of its thematic priorities.

-The decree of June 1, 2004 determines that government institutions and organizations can get subsidies if they:
+The Decree of 01 June 2004 determines that government institutions and organizations can get subsidies if they:

 - are constituted as non-profit associations within the German-speaking Community;

 - are active in the field of health promotion;

 - have qualified personnel who meet the minimum requirements set by the government;